dnlzrgz/winzig/README.md

 ## Features

-- **Fetch only what you need**: winzig optimizes data retrieval by excluding content that has been already fetched, making sure that only new content is downloaded each time.
+- **Fetch only what you need**: winzig optimizes data retrieval by excluding previously fetched content, making sure that only new content is downloaded each time.
-- **Async, Async, Async**: Crawling as well as the posterior data processing operates asynchronously, resulting in lightning-fast performance.
+- **Async, Async, Async**: Both crawling and subsequent data processing operate asynchronously, resulting in lightning-fast performance.
-- **Efficient data management with SQLite**: Everything is kept in a SQLite database in your home directory.
+- **Efficient data management with SQLite**: All the data is stored in a SQLite database in your home directory.
-- **Easy to use**: The CLI provides simple commands for crawling and searching effortlessly.
+- **Easy to use CLI**: The CLI provides simple commands for crawling and searching effortlessly, as well as some feedback.
 - **Enhanced search speed**: The post-crawling processing ensures near-instantaneous search results.
+- **TUI (barebones)**: winzig provides a basic TUI that facilitates an interactive search experience.

 ## Installation